MaurizioB/Bigglesworth/docs/Bigglesworth/Librarian/40-tags.rst

 :subsection:`Edit sounds tags`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tags can be applied to sounds by right clicking on them and selecting |tagIcon| "Edit tags...".
+Tags can be applied to a sound or a selected group of sounds by right clicking on them and selecting the submenu "|tagIcon| Tags".

-Multiple sounds can be selected to set the same tags to all of them.
+The submenu will show the existing tags, if any; if the selected sounds already have some tags applied, they will appear as checked.
+If multiple sounds have unmatching tags, those tags will appear as "partially" checked.
+After checking or unchecking the tags you want, press "Apply".
+Note that all selected sounds will be updated accordingly, and _all_ tags set (or unset) will be applied to them, so if you have some sounds with tags that have not been selected, those tags will be removed for those sounds also.

-The appearing dialog window will show the current tags for the selected sounds (if any) and a list of all available tags.
+By clicking on "|editIcon| Edit tags..." a  dialog window will appear, showing the current tags for the selected sounds (if any) and a list of all available tags.
 They can be added by selecting them from the list or by typing the tag name in the tag field.
 The keyboard allows to add and remove existing tags using Backspace or Delete.
+As per the menu mode explained above, all sounds will be updated with the new selected tags.

 The dialog also allows to edit tags (and add new ones) from the "Manage tags" button.